-Summary: Urban Planning is a large-scale concept concerned with planning and development at all levels ( architectural, infrastructural, ecological, economical, and even political ).
+Summary: Urban Planning is a large-scale concept concerned with planning and development at all levels ( architectural, infrastructural, ecological, economic, and even political ).

 During this process many problems & obstacles come up but luckily the same as any other kind of problems, there are solutions and precautions which we will discuss in detail.